-E. Part II Test Dates.
-The Part 2 test will be given online on Thursday, Friday, Saturday and Sunday of the week of dates that are specified below.
-There will be a twohour window to take the test online.
+Part II Test Dates.
+The Part 2 test will be given online for one week - Tuesday to E. Tuesday - of the dates specified below.
+There will be a two-hour window to take the test online.
 The two-hour time limit begins once you open and begin taking the test.
 Once the two-hour period is over, the test site will shut down.
 You will be graded on the questions you have answered.
 You will not be able to retake the test.
-Your results will be posted immediately once you submit your exam.
+Your results will be posted immediately once you submit your exam

+Football, Volleyball,

-Football, Volleyball, Swimming & Diving and Soccer Sept.
-5-8, 2013 Basketball, Wrestling and Competitive Cheerleading Dec.
-5-8, 2013 Baseball, Softball, Track & Field and Water Polo April 3-6, 2014
+Swimming & Diving and Soccer September 9-16, 2014

+Basketball, Wrestling,

+Competitive Cheerleading and Dance November 25-December 2, 2014

+Baseball, Softball, Track & Field,

+Lacrosse and Water Polo March 17-24, 2015